SONM (SNM) Tops 24 Hour Volume of $142,489.00

-SONM (CURRENCY:SNM) traded down 1.2% against the dollar during the twenty-four hour period ending at 23:00 PM ET on October 4th.
-SONM has a market capitalization of $58.77 million and approximately $142,489.00 worth of SONM was traded on exchanges in the last day.
-One SONM coin can currently be purchased for approximately $0.16 or 0.00000478 BTC on major exchanges.
-Over the last week, SONM has traded 14.7% lower against the dollar.
+SONM (CURRENCY:SNM) traded down 1.2% against the US dollar during the 24 hour period ending at 0:00 AM ET on October 9th.
+One SONM coin can now be purchased for approximately $0.16 or 0.00000478 BTC on exchanges.
+Over the last seven days, SONM has traded 14.7% lower against the US dollar.
+SONM has a market cap of $58.77 million and approximately $142,489.00 worth of SONM was traded on exchanges in the last day.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.